 What's the deal with Halo Infinite multiplayer?

-Sadly, not much is known about Infinite's incredibly popular and pioneering player-vs-player violence.
-We do know that Spartan customisation (read armour/table-turning perks) is in the mix and that it will be based on Halo Reach.
+Sadly, not much is known about Infinite's incredibly popular and pioneering player-vs-player violence just yet.
+We do know that Spartan customisation (read armour/table-turning perks) is in the mix and that it will be based on what was experienced in Halo Reach.
 The Forge (read: map-making) mode is slated to make an appearance, too.

 As for stuff that won't be in it, 343 Industries has confirmed it has not been bitten by the Battle Royale bug.
-So don't expect any survival-centric, non-shrinking map-based mayhem.
-Pay-to-win loot boxes have been ruled out, too, though some other form of microtransactions may yet feature.
+So, don't expect any survival-centric, non-shrinking map-based mayhem.
+Pay-to-win loot boxes have been ruled out, too.

 Does Halo Infinite have split screen?

 Yes, Halo Infinite does have split screen co-op and competitive play.